lucasteligioridis/raspbernetes/README.md

 # Raspbernetes

-Automated and repeatable method of deploying a headless Kubernetes stack onto a cluster of Raspberry PIs.
+Automated and repeatable method of deploying a headless Kubernetes stack onto a cluster of Raspberry Pis.
 Completely hands off experience from power on.

 Detailed blog and guide posted onto my medium account: